• Skip to main content

 It also works great anytime you are cooking something like our hot and fast brisket or a whole chicken, and you don't want a sugary rub to burn at those higher smoking temperatures.

-a seasoned chuck roast
+seasoned chuck roast wrapped in plastic wrap

 You have a lot of freedom when it comes to choosing the right wood pellets to smoke your Pit Boss smoked chuck roast.